markjeschke/itunes-search-api-gulp-webapp/README.md

     npm install -g gulp

+## Installation from GitHub repo

+Using the command line, cd to the location where you'd like to install this project.
+Then, enter: git clone git@github.com:markjeschke/itunes-search-api-gulp-webapp.git and press the 'return' key.

 ### Install project dependencies

-Must run these from inside each campaign directory.
+You must run these from within this project directory.

 	npm install
 	bower install

-## Starting Front-end Dev in your browser
+## Starting Front-end development in your browser

     gulp serve

 This will start the local webserver while also watching JS and CSS files for any changes.
 A browser should open up with live reload.
+Please note that this project utilizes [Sass](http://sass-lang.com/) to compile its CSS, [Bootstrap](https://getbootstrap.com/) to assist with responsive layout, and [Font Awesome](https://fortawesome.github.io/Font-Awesome/icons/) for vector-based icons.

 ## Adding frameworks (via Bower)